 FIGURE 1: Forecast Workforce Inefficiencies

 People often increase their Intensity to complete their workload.
 People STRETCH their contribution in hours worked and the pace that they work at.
 This STRETCH increases Forecast Outcomes and reduces Shortfall.
 For example, people that are required to work 40 hours a week might be prepared to work 8 hours over time, which is 20% more.
-Furthermore, they might reduce this 8 hours of over-time work at a faster pace.
+Furthermore, they might reduce this 8 hours of over-time to work at a faster pace.
 Either way, the same Outcome can be achieved.